emscripten-core/emscripten/site/source/docs/api_reference/bind.h.rst

 .. cpp:type:: allow_raw_pointers

-   This policy is used to whitelist raw pointers.
+   This policy is used to allow raw pointers.

    .. cpp:type:: Transform::type